ErnestLeung52/space-finder/README.md

 To get started with the project, please follow the steps below:

-1. Install AWD CLI for your operating system and veirfy installation with https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html `aws --version`
+1. Install AWS CLI for your operating system and veirfy installation with https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html `aws --version`